jerome2511/PGO_DEM/README.md

 ## Step 2 : Coregistration

 1. Parameter<br/>
-Open the coregistration_DEM.sh file and fill in the paths of Anaconda bin and OTB and demcoreg folder.
+Open the DEM_coregistration.sh file and fill in the path of Anaconda bin and demcoreg folder.
 Add also the differents path in paramters section. <br/>

 2. Run the script
 ```
-coregistration_DEM.sh
+DEM_coregistration.sh
 ```
-At this step a new folder is created (original) with the original DEMs and ortho-images before coregistration.
+At this step, a new folder is created (original) with the original DEMs and ortho-images before coregistration.
 New DEMs and orthos have "shifted" as a prefix.

 ## To go further